paybondpaybond

 • Create may return an intent without capability_token while the debit is pending.

-• Harbor moves to funded only after Stripe reports final success — typically via webhook forward, with recovery reconcile as a backstop.
+• The intent moves to funded only after Stripe reports final success — typically via webhook, with automatic reconcile as a backstop.

 • Do not run paid tools or submit payee evidence until the intent is funded.